imgix/imgix.js/README.md

 >
 ```

-<a name="disabling-auto-initialization"></a>
 ### Disabling auto-initialization

-By default, imgix.js will automatically run as soon as the `DOMContentLoaded` event fires, immediately processing all `img` and `source` tags on the page that are set up to use imgix.js.
-You can disable this auto-initialization behavior by including the following `meta` tag in your document's `head`:
+By default, `imgix.js` will automatically run as soon as the `DOMContentLoaded` event fires, immediately processing all `img` and `source` tags on the page that are set up to use `imgix.js`.
+This auto-initialization behavior can be disabled by including the following `meta` tag in the document's `head`:

 ``` html
 <head>